rbec/Postcodes/README.md

 ## Overview
 * [Type safe](https://en.wikipedia.org/wiki/Type_safety) representation of only those strings that are valid postcodes
-* Stack allocated 4 byte struct instead of 26 - 30 bytes for a heap allocated string + 4 bytes for a reference to it
+* Stack allocated 4 byte struct instead of a .NET string ([26 - 30 byte heap allocation + 4 bytes for a reference](http://www.abstractpath.com/2012/size-of-a-csharp-string/))
-* Fast postcode validation and parsing, removing spaces anywhere in the input string and treating all letters case in-sensitively
+* Fast postcode validation and parsing, ignoring spaces and treating all letters case in-sensitively

+## Background
 Every UK address is associated with a [postcode](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom).
 This consists of between 5 and 7 letters and digits in one of these formats:

 | Area | Sector | Unit |